Stochastic Filtering of Reaction Networks Partially Observed in Time Snapshots: The Filtering Algorithm

 \subsection{The Targeting Problem and the Targeting Algorithm}

-In order to better motivate the new method proposed in this paper, we focus on the problem of a single observation snapshot which we take to be $Y(T)=y$ at $t=T>0$.
-So we have a random initial state $Z_0$ with a known distribution $\mu$ and we are given the partial final state condition $Y(T)=y$.
-Suppose our goal is to construct a process $\tilde{Z}=(U,V)$ which is proxy for $Z=(X,Y)$ such that $V(T)=y$.
-That is, $\tilde{Z}$ always satisfies the partial terminal condition $V(T)=y$.
-This ensures that the indicator weight $W$ is always $1$, thereby reducing an important source of variance.
-See Remark\ref{rem-poisson-weight} below.
-We call this approach ``targeting'' since the filter process $\tilde{Z}=(U,V)$ always reaches the target $V(T)=y$.

-Our approach to the targeting problem is based on two key ideas.
-The first is that the partial final state constraint $V(T)=y$ can be translated into reaction counts constraints for some of the reactions.
+The new method proposed by us is based on the solution of what we call a {\em targeting problem}, which we define first.
+In a targeting problem, we are given a time interval $[0, T]$, a distribution $\mu$ for the initial random state $Z_0$, and a partial final state observation value $Y(T)=y$.
+The goal is to compute the conditional distribution $P\{Z(t)=z \, | \, Y(T)=y\}$ where $t \in [0,T]$.
+Our approach to this targeting problem is based on two key ideas.
+The first is that the partial final state constraint $V(T)=y$ can be translated into linear relations among the reaction counts.
 The second is that for a (possibly inhomogeneous) Poisson process if the value at time $T>0$ is known, then one may simulate exact conditional realizations of its path on $[0,T]$.
-We explain below in detail.
+The Targeting Algorithm is summarized in Algorithm \ref{alg-target}.
+Table \ref{tab:lab-filter} summarizes the notations for the various random variables and processes.

+In our targeting approach, we fix an observation value $y$ and assume that the reaction count processes $R_j$ are independent inhomogeneous Poissons with strictly positive intensities $\lambda_j(Z_0,t,y)$ (when conditioned on $Z_0$) under a probability measure $P_0$.
+Throughout this paper, by a $d$-variate inhomogeneous Poisson process $J(t)$ with a given $d$-dimensional vector intensity function $\alpha(t)$, we shall mean that the components $J_i(t)$ are independent inhomogeneous Poisson processes with corresponding intensity functions $\alpha_i(t)$.
+Likewise, a $d$-variate Poisson random variable with $d$-dimensional mean vector shall stand for a random vector with independent components which are Poissons with the corresponding mean components.